How to talk with Customer Service Representatives

 Even in this day and age, with the advent of online shopping, online tech support, and online bill payments, you still end up having to speak with Customer Service Representatives.
 Even though half the “on hold” messages tell you to go to their website, you still need to call a rep to work out things that the online system can’t handle, can’t be explained easily in text, or when things just don’t make sense.
-It’s only talking directly with another human being that gets things done properly, and so you need to call in to one of your many service providers in order to get things done.
+It’s only talking directly with another human being that gets things done properly, and so you need to call into one of your many service providers in order to get things done.
 Nobody really enjoys doing it.
 Well, some people might, but that’s just weird.
 It is, however, something that just needs to be done, and by doing it correctly, you can get it done quicker and with better results.
-Here’s how you should be talking with your friendly neighbourhood CSRs.
+Here’s how you should be talking with your friendly neighborhood CSRs.

 In my day job, I often come across a number of our client’s customers.
 I am, of course, required to be polite and friendly to the customer if I do come in contact with them, though my job hardly ever requires direct communication.
 I’ve found, over the years, that my attitude towards the customer is completely dependent on the very first thing that comes out of their mouth towards me.
 If I hear a quick and polite greeting, I have absolutely no problem offering a quick smile and a return greeting.
 What seems to be the case more often, however, is someone yelling at me, or demanding what I am doing, who I am working for, and why I am on their property.
 As soon as I explain who I am and what I am doing, their anger usually dissipates, but for me, it is already too late.
 I don’t like getting yelled at for doing my job, and even if it was unintentional, it predisposes me towards not wanting to work with the customer.